 Spot treat weeds that pop up throughout the summer months.
 There are many lawn solution methods to beat this pesky problem, including chemical herbicides, manually removing weeds or natural alternatives like salt and vinegar.

 Repair bare spots as they develop.
 Generally, it’s best to reseed your lawn in spring to early summer, but you can spot repair throughout the season.
-If you have a dog that’s causing damage to your grass, you can go about it several ways.
+If you have a dog that’s causing damage to your grass, you can go about it in several ways.
 Correct the issue with supplements you feed your dog, sprays that deter your dog from a particular area, and sprays that help to neutralize the soil.

 Water regularly and deeply.
 Many people don’t water their lawns correctly.
 It can be confusing if you have a lawn care routine, and you’re periodically watering your grass, but it’s still turning brown.
 You’re likely not watering deeply enough or frequently enough.

 Turfgrass requires one to two inches of water per week through the growing season.
 If it gets very hot, you might have to increase your watering frequency.
 Take rain into account when you’re planning your lawn care.
 If it’s raining more often, you can back off the sprinklers.
 If it’s not raining at all, you might need to increase your watering.

 Water deeply and less often as opposed to a light spray of water every day.
 This lawn solution method helps to promote healthy root systems and less soil compaction.
 Avoid overwatering, as this is a poor grass care practice and can kill your grass.

 The best time to water your lawn is early in the morning.
 Watering your lawn early gives it adequate time to dry through the day, which prevents issues like fungus.
 Experts in grass care will water their lawn at five o’clock in the morning.
 Luckily, irrigation systems have timers to set and start automatically, for those of us that take grass care and lawn solutions seriously but are not early birds.